 Online collaboration tools have become very popular in recent years and have certainly gained importance during the last couple of months due to the need to work remotely.
 The list seems to get longer almost every day.
-I will initially limit the article to only 5 tools that I know of.
-However, there are many more and I will add more products as time goes on.
+I will initially limit the article to only 5 tools that I worked with.
+However, there are many more and they get better every day.

 I will deliberately not make a ranking because this depends on how the priorities are set in the respective project.
 While the presence of a certain function in a project may be of great importance, this may play a subordinate role for another project under certain circumstances.
 I am therefore arranging the programs in alphabetical order.
 For the same reason, I do not list pros and cons because the way one looks at them can be very individual.